Duck Hunt Most Successful in This Area of the State - NewsBreak

 Duck Hunt Most Successful in This Area of the State

-The Duck hunting season got off to great start last weekend in Minnesota as a whole.
+The Duck hunting season got off to a great start last weekend in Minnesota as a whole.
 That according to Glen Schmitt from Outdoor News.
-He joined me on WJON this week.
-He says the hunt was better in Central and northern Minnesota that it was in southern Minnesota due in part to the drought.
-He says a lot of wood ducks, teal and blue and green winged ducks were harvested this past weekend.
+He says the hunt was better in Central and northern Minnesota than it was in southern Minnesota due in part to the drought.
+He says a lot of wood ducks, teal and blue, and green-winged ducks were harvested this past weekend.
 Schmitt says a "decent" amount of mallards were also taken.
-He says the best shooting is the first hour to hour and a half of the day when the sun comes up.1390granitecitysports.com
+He says the best shooting is the first hour to an hour and a half of the day when the sun comes up.minnesotasnewcountry.com

 Comments / 0